Boogs9/Fat_Art/docs/index.md

 ![Gilt bronze ring Greek](BCE.1.png)

-From my observations the MET most as artwork about fatness from the 18th to the 20th century.
+The MET has the most fat artwork from the 18th to the 20th century.
 These works use fatness as a character flaw to describe wealthy elites or nations that are hoarding.

 ![](19.2.png)

 ![Entry, or Lord Fat Cheeks,Entrée, ou Milord-Gorju](19.1.png)

+## Medium Examples

+Below are examples of the different art mediums found in the query.

 <!--